 Disclaimer: This site is following COVID-19 protocols which are updated with the Hawaii State Department of Health and may restrict certain activities.

 To date we’ve removed over 3 million pounds of algae and recycled it into rich soil for local farms.
-Your efforts are needed to clear over 1000 more plots we’ve identified to achieve our mission.
+Together with your help, we will continue the needed clearing of over 1000 more plots we’ve identified to achieve our mission.

 - Join a community Huki (Pull) to help remove mud weed clogging the shores.

 - Enjoy picturesque views of Mauanalua Bay with famous Koko Head Crater and Hanauma bay the background.

 - Continue the legacy of 10,000 volunteers, clearing 28 acres of bay, of 3.5 million pounds of invasive algae.

 - Learn about ‘āina (landʻs) connection to Makai (ocean)

 - Ability to perform ocean-gardening tasks while bending, kneeling, lifting, and stretching